bbougot/libtorrent-net/README.md

 # Usage

-* Include the library as a reference to any .NET project and simply use the libtorrent API.
+* Include the library as a reference to any .NET Core >= 3.1 project and simply use the libtorrent API.